Poovukkul Boogambam: Release and reception

 Poovukkul Boogambam was released on 13 April 1988, and distributed by Lakshmi Shanti Movies.
 N. Krishnaswamy of The Indian Express in his review dated 15 April 1988 noted that Thiagarajan is accountable for the film's merits and drawbacks and also stated the script "is very clearly unable to cope up with the conflict [sic]".
 He however appreciated the film's music and photography.
 Jayamanmadhan of Kalki wrote that, by taking an average plot and adding the word Army Army before every sentence of the story, Thiagarajan has made an earthquake within the flower.
+The film ran for over 100 days in theatres.